noelboss/featherlight/README.md

 ================================================

 	close – Function
 This is the close function used to close the lightbox.
-It receives the event object. "this" is an object and contains the triggering DOM element (if existing) and the related Featherbox objects:
+It receives the event object. "this" is an object and contains the triggering DOM element (if existing) and the related Featherlight objects:
 *$fl* – Containing the whole lightbox: background, content wrapper, close button and content.
 *$content* – The content thats wrapped with the background and prepended with the close button.

 	close: function(e){
 		$.proxy($.featherlight.methods.close, this, e)();
 	}

+# Methods

+All of Featherlights methods are stored in $.featherlight.methods and can therefore be overwritten like the configuration defaults.

+	methods: { /* you can access and overwrite all methods using */ /* setup iterrates over a single instance of featherlight and prepares the background and binds the events */
+		setup: function(config, content){
+			// ...
+		},

+		/* this method prepares the content and converts it into a jQuery object */
+		getContent: function(){
+			// ...
+		},

+		/* opens the lightbox "this" contains $instance with the lightbox, and with the config */
+		open: function(event){
+			// ...
+		},

+		/* closes the lightbox "this" contains $instance with the lightbox, and with the config */
+		close: function(event){
+			// ...
+		}
+	}

+You can overwrite a function like this:

+	$.featherlight.methods.open = function() { alert('open!'); }

 # Examples